 This course is designed to provide a review of fundamental English skills for students who need to strengthen their background in language arts and build a solid foundation before they take a higher level English course.
-Topics include grammar and writing basics, rules for spelling and capitalization, correct verb tense, subject and verb pronoun use, writing processes and proper use of source materials.
-This course counts for an English elective credit.
+Topics include grammar and writing basics, rules for spelling and capitalization, correct verb tense, subject and verb pronoun use, writing processes, and proper use of source materials.
+This course counts for English elective credit.
+Students who are enrolled in this course will automatically be enrolled in technical writing in the spring semester.